junobuild/docs/docs/miscellaneous/monitoring.md

 ## Reporting

 Juno stores statuses in memory for 30 days, which are only accessible to you.
-With this information, Juno can provide informative reports on the overall behavior and performance of your segments.
+With this information, Juno can provide informative reports on the overall behavior and performance of your modules.

 [satellite]: ../terminology.md#satellite
 [mission control]: ../terminology.md#mission-control